dhruvsingh846/dhruvsingh846/README.md

 ## About Me

-Results-driven and highly skilled Chief Technology Officer (CTO) and Chief Information Security Officer (CISO) with over 7 years of experience in designing and implementing robust cybersecurity strategies.
+Results-driven and highly skilled Chief Technology Officer (CTO) and Chief Information Security Officer (CISO) with over 9 years of experience in designing and implementing robust cybersecurity strategies.
 Proven track record of leading global teams, ensuring data protection, and driving innovation.
 Seeking an opportunity to leverage my expertise to strengthen cybersecurity defenses and safeguard critical assets.

 ## Professional Experience

 ### DECRYPTON - Chief Technology Officer | CISO | CIAP | CISSP | GRC
-- April 2022 - Present (1 year 4 months)
+- April 2022 - Present (3 years)
 - Aligned security standards with business and technology strategies for enhanced data protection.
 - Collaborated with CISO and technology leaders on financial planning and analysis.
 - Monitored end-to-end execution of information security and IT projects, ensuring organizational goals.